WhiteLightningGun/Music-Shop-public-version/README.md

 The source to my as-yet undeployed music shop application.

-Uses React on the front-end, and Asp.net on the backend, Paypal is used for payments.
+It uses React on the front-end, and Asp.net on the backend, Paypal is used for payments.

-Running the React client requires adding a .env file and building.
+Running the React client requires building with a .env file in the frontend folder containing the server url: REACT_APP_SERVER_URL=https://{etc}